raspy135/Qun-synthesizer/README.md

 Minimum setup to achieve PolyDuo (1 Oscillator per voice) will be the following with 2 devices setup:

-1. In System menu , "Num of devices" should be 2 for all devices.
+1. In System menu, "Num of devices" should be 2 for all devices.
 Set Dev Index=1 for Master device, 2 for Slave device.
 2. Initialize a preset (4 second press of Rec button) on Master device.
 3. Make sure it can play initial SAW wave sound.
 4. We are going to configure Duo mode first.
 Set "MIX" parameter in Mix menu to 64.
 It should mix OSC1 and OSC2.